Derivation of the Variational Bayes Equations: Important Distinction Clarification

 Turning our attention back to the evolution of Friston's formulation from that expressed by Beal, we investigate the correspondence between Beal's expression of $p(y_i|\theta)$ in comparison with Friston's use of $p(\tilde{s},\tilde{a},\tilde{r})$.

-In writing $p(y_i|\theta)$, Beal is actually describing the external system that is being modeled.
+In writing $p(y_i|\theta)$, Beal is actually describing the observable variables that are being modeled.
 He is specifically referring to the (integration of) the joint probability distribution $p(x_i, y_i|\theta)$, where the $y_i$ are the dependent, or observable variables, and the $x_i$ are the independent, or hidden, or latent variables.
 Specifically, Beal states (Sect.
-2.2.1 \cite{Blei-et-al_2016_Variational-Bayes}), ``Consider a model with hidden variables $x$ and observed variables $y$.
+2.2.1 \cite{Beal_2003_Variational-algorithm-approx-Bayes-inference}), ``Consider a model with hidden variables $x$ and observed variables $y$.
 The parameters describing the (potentially) stochastic dependencies between variables are given by $\theta$.''

-The key to understanding that Beal is describing the external (observable) system (also that which Friston refers to as being denoted by the units $\tilde{\psi}$) is that both Beal and Friston refer to the \textit{model} as $q(x_i)$ (see Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time} as an example).
+The key to understanding that Beal is describing the external (observable) system (also that which Friston refers to as being denoted by the units $\tilde{\psi}$) is that both Beal and Friston refer to the \textit{distribution of hidden variables} as $p(x_i)$ (see Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time} as an example).
 As Friston notes (personal communication), ``The link between the two formulations rests upon associating the causes $x_i$ and $\theta$ in Beal's notation with the external states that cause data ($y_i$) in Friston's formulation (i.e., $x_i$ and $\theta_i$ correspond to $\tilde{\psi}$), where the data in Friston's formulation become the sensory units states ($\tilde{s}$).''

 In support of this, we note that Blei et al. \cite{Blei-et-al_2016_Variational-Bayes} stated that ``the approach is to posit a family of approximate densities \textbf{\textit{Q}}, which are defined over the set of latent variables $z = z_{1:m}$ and observations $x = x_{1:n}$ ...
 Then, we try to find that member \textit{q*(z)} of the set \textbf{\textit{Q}} that is the Kullback-Leibler divergence (KL) of \textit{q*(z)} with respect to the exact posterior $p(z|x)$, which represents the probability distribution of the latent variables with regard to the observables, given as